-Utilizing the components discussed above, we implement two variants of EV3 for knowledge distillation.
+Utilizing the components discussed above, we implement two variants of EV3 for KD.

-\paragraph{EV3 (Base)} We implement a simple EV3 optimizer without extensive exploration, \ie only one update is generated in the explore step.
-If the model's performance does not improve significantly for a number of iterations of EV3, we expand the model using a network morphism in the adapt step.
+\paragraph{EV3} We implement a basic EV3 optimizer without extensive exploration, \ie, only one update is generated in the explore step.
+If the model’s performance does not improve significantly for a few iterations, we expand the model using a network morphism in the adapt step.
 In this work, the significance test is performed as a two-population z-score test with a confidence level of $\alpha=95\%$.

-\paragraph{EV3 (Student-as-Teacher)} Recent work~\citep{wang2023improving} shows that many KD methods do not necessarily obtain better results by distilling from larger models.
-Motivated by this observation, we propose an implementation of EV3, where in the explore step, updates are proposed using teacher models of different sizes.
-This EV3 (student-as-teacher) works as follows: first, we run EV3 (base) to obtain a collection of models of different sizes; then, we iteratively run EV3 and in addition to the initial teacher model, we use the current collection of models of different sizes as teachers as well.
-The intuition is that intermediate models may lead to better distillation performances compared to the largest model.
+\paragraph{EV3-Synergy} Recent work by \citet{wang2023improving} indicates that KD methods do not always yield improved results when using larger models as the source of knowledge.
+Inspired by this finding, we introduce a synergetic training strategy for EV3, termed 'EV3-Synergy'.
+In this approach, the explore step involves proposing updates by distilling knowledge from a variety of models with different sizes.
+The process of EV3-Synergy begins by using the basic EV3 framework to generate a diverse set of models.
+We then further refine these models by running EV3 again, this time using both the initial teacher model and the newly created model collection as sources for distillation.
+The underlying rationale for this synergetic approach is the hypothesis that intermediate-sized models might lead to better performance outcomes compared to solely relying on the largest model for KD.